 Best: saltine crackers make crab dip over-the-top delicious.
 The light saltiness of a saltine complements it just perfectly.

-Quick and Easy Crab Dip would be perfect for a spring or summer get-together, a baby shower or bridal shower, or an appetizer to enjoy while dinner cooks.
+This dip would be perfect for a spring or summer get-together, a baby shower or bridal shower, or an appetizer to enjoy while dinner cooks.

 Easy Cold Crab Dip